Manchu people: Manchu rule over China

-When the Jurchens were reorganized by Nurhaci into the Eight Banners, many Manchu clans were artificially created from unrelated people founding a new Manchu clan (mukun) using a geographic origin name such as a toponym for their hala (clan name).
+When Nurhaci reorganized the Jurchens into the Eight Banners, many Manchu clans were artificially created from unrelated people, who founded a new Manchu clan (mukun) using a geographic origin name, such as a toponym, as their hala (clan name).
 The irregularities over Jurchen and Manchu clan origin led the Qing to try to systematize the creation of historical documents for Manchu clans, including manufacturing a legend around the origin of the Aisin-Gioro clan using mythology from the northeast.